atikul-islam-sajib/TransformerScratch/README.md

 ## Usage

-The repository provides scripts and notebooks to help you understand and experiment with the Transformer Encoder.
-Below is an example script that demonstrates how to initialize the Transformer Encoder, create random input tensors, and print the shapes of the embedding and output tensors.
+The repository provides scripts and notebooks to help you understand and experiment with the Transformer.
+Below is an example script that demonstrates how to initialize the Transformer, create random input tensors, and print the shapes of the embedding and output tensors.

 ## Project Structure
 ```